SDU-Bioinfo/bioinfo2024/readme.txt

 #### tmalign.out ####

-This training file has some potentially successful protein pairs with a TM-score greater than 0.6 and a SEqID lower than 0.4.
+This training file has some potentially successful protein pairs with a TM-score greater than 0.6 and a SEQID lower than 0.4.

 #### result.out ####